SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 ![Zoom, prompting for access to your Mac's camera.](./assets/zoom-camera-authorization.png)

-Next, you’ll likely be asked to join your audio to the Zoom room.
+Next, you'll likely be asked to join your audio to the Zoom room.
 Do this.
-If you’re not prompted to join your audio to the Zoom room, that is ok!
+If you're not prompted to join your audio to the Zoom room, that is ok!

 ![The Join audio dialog box.
 When prompted, select Join with Computer Audio.](./assets/zoom-join-audio.png)